Get

 A “place” or “bed” command is a handy way to acclimate your dog to going to their designated spot.
 At the same time, it gives you more opportunities to develop positive associations with their bed, encouraging a preference for it.

-You can work a command into your daily training sessions.
-Luring or shaping are straightforward ways to get your dog to their bed, and a reward for getting all four paws on it will build that connection between the cue and the action.
+You can work a command into your daily training sessions and repeat it multiple times throughout the day.
+Rewarding your dog for getting all four paws on their bed will build that connection between the cue and the action.

 3. Gently Correct Behaviors

-You don’t have to punish your dog when they get on your bed.
+You should never punish your dog when they get on your bed.
 Old habits die hard, so you can’t blame them for trying to sneak in when they can.
 By making their bed more rewarding than yours, they’ll eventually choose the option with the most benefit.

-When your dog jumps on your bed, tell them “No” in a firm but not angry voice and lead them off by lifting them, nudging them, or guiding them by the collar.
+When your dog jumps on your bed, tell them “No” in a firm but not angry voice, and lead them off by lifting them, nudging them, or guiding them by the collar.
 You don’t have to reward them for getting off or make a fuss over their misstep.
 You only have to communicate through your actions, “I do not want this, and being in this bed will not be rewarding.”
+As soon as they are back in their bed, give them a treat or praise their good decision-making.

 Senior Golden Retriever feeeling sick resting on a dog bed